davesnuthouse/RedGuild/README.md

 9. (Fixed) The group invites spams the user untill they accept the invite rather than once
 10. (Fixed) Personally it feels like there's a loop somewhere in the Editors code that makes it constantly check Editors, which is pointless... needs improved.
 11. It can behave very erratically when GL/Editor is AFK or DND.
 I know WHY that is but code might be able to be improved to do something else in this situation instead of fail (ie get data from another user?)
+12. Broadcast DKP to raid is Alphabetical (Z first) reverse.

 Features to consider for the distant future: